Alex-Klein-056/Diary-of-a-Poet/README.md

 Hi!

 I am Alex,
-a Computer Science batch '25 freshman.
+a BS Computer Science batch '25 freshman.

 The purpose of this repository is not to share my programming progress.
 Instead, the purpose of this repository is to serve as a journal entry for me in my journey of being a CS student,